highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/02.menu/docs.md

 ###Audio

 This menu item helps you control the audio output and input while you are in High Fidelity.
 You can select the device of your choice and also mute your audio.
+You can also select the correct input or output device for Desktop and VR mode, allowing for a smooth transition when you change modes.

 ![](audio.PNG)